medhaa09/Snt-Site-Revamp/content/hobby-groups/Speedcubing.md

 # Change below summary
 summary: a vibrant community of puzzle enthusiasts dedicated to the art and science of solving twisty puzzles like the Rubik’s Cube.
 We are one of the dynamic clubs under the Science and Technology (SnT) Council of the Students' Gymkhana, fostering curiosity, logic, and hands-on learning.

-categories: hobbygroup   #NO NEED TO CHANGE
+categories: hobby-groups   #NO NEED TO CHANGE
 layout: "clubs_page"    #NO NEED TO CHANGE

 cordies: